genomic-medicine-sweden/meta-val/docs/usage.md

 ### Extract Reads

-This step either pulls the reads of all viral TaxIDs predicted by classifiers or extracts reads from a user-defined list of TaxIDs separated by spaces when the `--taxid` option is activated.
+This step either retrieves the reads of all viral TaxIDs predicted by classifiers or extracts reads from a user-defined list of TaxIDs separated by spaces when the `--taxid` option is activated.
 Extracting reads predicted by `Kraken2` can be activated with `--extract_kraken2_reads`, extracting reads predicted by `Centrifuge` can be activated with `--extract_centrifuge_reads` and extracting reads predicted by `DIAMOND` can be activated with `--extract_diamond_reads`.

 If the `--taxid` option is included in the command line, the pipeline will only extract reads for the specified TaxIDs, in other words, `--taxid` takes priority.